Dim Post on why Marxism failed

 This reminds me of a post I did some years ago asking what were the things that the left and the right got disastrously wrong post WWII?

-For the right I would say tolerance of apartheid and opposing states.
+For the right I would say tolerance of apartheid South Africa and opposing welfare states.

 For the left I would say socialism/communism and unilateral disarmament